-USAC shall work with the Office of Managing Director to develop and implement a plan to identify, recover and reduce improper payments and estimate an improper payment rate, as required, to assist the Commission in complying with federal law and OMB guidance.
+USAC shall work with OMD to develop and implement a plan to identify, recover and reduce improper payments and estimate an improper payment rate, as required, to assist the Commission in complying with federal law and OMB guidance.

 3. Agreed-upon Procedures Review